-Assam: Eminent Educationist Lakshhira Das passes away
+Assam: Eminent Educationist Lakshhira Das passes ?away

 Lakshhira Das was also an eminent figure in Assam’s educational and cultural spheres.

-Her demise marks the end of a golden chapter in Assam’s literary and artistic heritage.
+Her demise ?marks the end of a golden chapter in Assam’s literary and artistic heritage.?